-tree0 An expression.

-tree1 Pointer to another elist node, or to the last expression in the list.

-- empty This node is used as a placeholder for missing expressions in control structures and expression lists. - field A field reference to a record (e. ident) tree0 The left operand. - tree1 Pointer to an id node, containing the field name. - id A leaf node representing an identifier. - str0 The name of the identifier. - if An if expression. - tree0 The control expression. - tree1 The then clause. - tree2 The else clause. - int A leaf node representing an integer literal. str0 The string representation of the literal. - invok A procedure call or mutual evaluation expression. - tree0 The expression for the procedure or expression position. - tree1 The argument list.
-If there is one argument, this field points to the expression; if there are more, it points to an elist node. - key A keyword reference. - val0 The index of the referenced keyword, defined in the file tran/keyword.h. - limit A limitation expression $(e1 \setminus e2)$. - tree0 The left operand (the expression being limited). - tree1 The right operand. - list A list construction, as [e1, e2, ...]. - tree0 The list of elements.
-If there is one element, this field points to the expression; if there are more, it points to an elist node.

-- loop A loop expression.

-- tree0 The style of loop.
-This field points to a res node, which identifies the reserved word that introduced the loop.
+create A create expression (create e). tree0 e. cset A leaf node representing a cset literal. str0 The string equivalent of the literal. vall The length of the string. elist An expression list, as in a list construction or the argument list in a procedure call.
+An expression list, like a list of case clauses, is represented as a binary tree. tree0 An expression. tree1 Pointer to another elist node, or to the last expression in the list. empty This node is used as a placeholder for missing expressions in control structures and expression lists. field A field reference to a record (e. ident). tree0 e. tree1 Pointer to an id node, containing the field name ident. id A leaf node representing an identifier. str0 The name of the identifier. if An if expression (if e1 then e2 [else e3]). tree0 e1. tree1 e2. tree2 e3. int A leaf node representing an integer literal. str0 The string representation of the literal. invok A procedure call or mutual evaluation expression (e (args)). tree0 e. tree1 The argument list args.
+If there is one argument, this field points to the expression; if there are more, it points to an elist node. key A keyword reference (& ident). val0 The index of the keyword ident , defined in the file tran/keyword.h. limit A limitation expression ($e1 \setminus e2$). tree0 e1. tree1 e2. list A list ([e1, e2,]). tree0 The list of elements.
+If there is one element, this field points to the expression; if there are more, it points to an elist node. Іоор A loop expression (loop el [do e2]). tree0 The style of loop.
+This field points to a res node, which identifies the reserved word that introduced the loop. tree1 el. tree2 e2. next A next expression. not A not expression (not e). tree0 e. ор A leaf node representing an operator. val0 The token type of the operator.

-- tree1 The control expression.

-- tree2 The do clause.

-- next A next expression.

-- not A not expression.